ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

 ## Prerequisite
 This article is try to bring those who has basic knowledge about the deep learning and neural network.
 I strongly recommend the [course](https://www.coursera.org/specializations/deep-learning) for deep learning.

 While I want to implement side project, I realize I don't know how to start.
-Here's I play the role as exploer to
+Here's I play the role to explore Tensorflow.
+Hope  you can get some idea form this.

 ## Hello World
 Tensorflow progress day to day.
 In the first case I try to understand is MNIST image classification.
+It's  hello world case for first deep learning clas

 ####
 ```python